SarthakShrivastava-04/Echo-Meet/README.md

 A modern video conferencing app with call recording and scheduling features, designed for seamless communication and collaboration.

+You can check out the deployed app here: [Echo-Meet](https://echo-meet-j2o9.vercel.app/)

 ## Features
 - **Video Conferencing**: High-quality video calls with real-time communication.
 - **Call Recording**: Automatically record calls for future reference.